SamTech-11/samtech-website/README.md

 Feel free to fork the repository and submit pull requests for any improvements or features you would like to add.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the SamTech License - see the LICENSE file for details.